Seal2Real: Prompt Prior Learning on Diffusion Model for Unsupervised Document Seal Data Generation and Realisation: Method

-where $w$ is the weight to balance them.
-We design this second stage as an alternating adversarial training.
-First, we use $\mathcal{L}_{content}$ to encourages the forgery result to be similar to $I_s$ in the pixel space.
-Then, we use $\mathcal{L}_{forger}$ to train the forger network $f_\phi$ to let it generate realistic forgery seal image $I_f$.
-When $f_\phi$ is trained enough, we alternate to feed $I_f$ and finetune the prompts and UNet for adversarial learning (as the saying goes, the devil is one foot tall, virtue ten foot):
+We design the second stage as an alternating adversarial training process.
+First, we apply $\mathcal{L}_{content}$ to encourage the forged output to remain similar to $I_s$ in the pixel space.
+Then, we use $\mathcal{L}_{forger}$ to train the forger network $f_\phi$, enabling it to generate visually realistic forged seal images $I_f$.
+Once $f_\phi$ is sufficiently trained, we alternate by feeding $I_f$ into the Stable Diffusion model and fine-tune both the prompts and the U-Net for adversarial learning (as the saying goes, “the devil is one foot tall, virtue ten feet”):

+where $\mathcal{L}_{adversarial}$ represents the loss function for the adversarial training stage.
+The expectation $\mathbb{E}_{t_f,\epsilon_f}$ is taken over random timesteps $t_f$ and corresponding Gaussian noise $\epsilon_f$.
+The first term involves minimizing the squared L2 norm ($|\cdot|^2$) between the noise predicted by the Stable Diffusion model $SD_{\theta}$ for a real image $I_r$ (conditioned on the fake prompt $T_f$ and timestep $t_f$) and the ground truth noise $\epsilon_r$; this minimization is performed jointly over the fake prompt embedding $T_f$ and the SD model parameters $\theta$.
+The second term involves minimizing the squared L2 norm between the noise predicted by $SD_{\theta}$ for the forger's output $f_\phi(I_s)$ (conditioned on the fake prompt $T_f$ and timestep $t_f$) and the ground truth noise $\epsilon_f$; this minimization is performed over the parameters $\phi$ of the forger network $f_\phi$.
+Note that $I_s$ is the original synthetic input image.